The Women's Journal

 Food choices

 Many foods can affect the way the body makes and uses thyroid hormones.
 Some foods may drive-up thyroid antibodies and should certainly be avoided.
 Finding out what foods should be avoided may require a comprehensive food sensitivity test.
-This test identifies the culprits causing inflammation, which can lead to fatigue, headaches, insomnia, joint/muscle pain, IBS, skin eruptions, and more.
+This test identifies the culprits causing inflammation which can lead to fatigue, headaches, insomnia, joint/muscle pain, IBS, skin eruptions, and more.
 We use a non-IgE mediated food and food-chemical hypersensitivity test (drawn in our office) to find the food and chemical triggers.

 Thyroid medications & supplements

 Thyroid disease often requires management with prescription medication.
-Today there are several types of medication available to help manage thyroid disease, and providers like myself will prescribe these medications based on diagnosis and individual needs.
+Today there are several types of medication available to help manage thyroid disease, and providers like me will prescribe these medications based on diagnosis and individual needs.
 An initial comprehensive visit is paramount to select the right medication.
 Patients who take thyroid medications need monitoring for treatment success, which may require frequent symptom checks, laboratory tests, and medication adjustments to reduce thyroid symptoms and optimize wellbeing.

 In addition to prescription thyroid medications, there are several supplements that can help improve thyroid function.
 Many vitamins and minerals help the body make and use thyroid hormones.
 Individualized treatment plans help decide the best supplements to correct nutrition deficiencies like vitamin D, iron, zinc, selenium, and more.
-We have an on-site inventory of pharmaceutical grade supplements available, or we will gladly direct you to higher quality over-the-counter products.
+We have an on-site inventory of pharmaceutical grade supplements available, or we will gladly direct our patients to higher quality over-the-counter products.
 Correcting deficiencies is pivotal towards improving thyroid health.

 Other services at Monarch Wellness Center

-Our primary focus is thyroid care, but we offer a few other services too.
-We provide weekly Semaglutide for weight loss and a variety of IV therapies from Myers’ cocktail to sports performance.
-We offer hormone replacement therapy (HRT).
+Our primary focus is excellent thyroid care, but we have many other services that fit into the wellness center perfectly.
+For Instance, we have weekly Semaglutide for weight loss and a variety of I.V. therapies from Quench for dehydration, the very popular Myers’ cocktail to sports performance prehydration and rehydration.
+We offer several types of hormone replacement therapy (HRT, TRT) to both women and men.
+We have medical grade ZO® Skin Health products and peels.
 We offer Hyfrecation treatments to improve various skin imperfections.
-We have medical grade ZO® Skin Health products and treatments.
-We also offer InMode technological advancements like DiolazeXL (cool laser hair removal), Vasculaze (spider vein treatment), Morpheus8 (skin tightening – Bernadette’s favorite), and Lumecca (sun damage treatment) which are minimally invasive & non-invasive procedures that provide amazing results.
-Please call 302-482-2289 for an appointment.
+The fabulous Jeuveau® (prabotulinumtoxinA-xvfs) injections onsite for moderate to severe fine lines and wrinkles.
+We also offer InMode technologies like DiolazeXL (cool laser hair removal), Vasculaze (spider vein treatment), Morpheus8 (skin tightening – Bernadette’s favorite), and Lumecca (sun damage treatment) which are minimally invasive and non-invasive procedures that provide amazing results.

 www.monarchwellnesscenterdelaware.com